iosphere/ISHHoverBar/README.md

 The content of the bar is set using `UIBarButtonItems` just as you would configure a `UIToolBar`.
 The bar is backed by a `UIVisualEffectsView` allowing you to select from several styles.
-You can customize most aspects of the view via the *Interface Builder*.
+You can customize most aspects of the view via *Interface Builder*.

 ## General info